 Walt picked up where they left off before the break.
-“It turns out,” Walt said, “When you’re looking at these kinds of Estimate vs. Actual reports on a regular basis, you start learning a lot about how the numbers should look.
-Odd results just begin to pop out.”
+“It turns out,” Walt said, “When you look at these kinds of Estimate vs. Actual reports on a regular basis, you start learning more about how the numbers should look.

 Managing the parts of the job that aren’t working according to plan lets us focus our energy on areas that need our attention.”

-“A while back we had an unfortunate situation where an employee was helping themselves to some of our job materials.
+“A while back, we had an unfortunate situation where an employee was helping themselves to some of our job materials.
 That kind of thing is pretty easy to spot when you’re looking at these reports on a week-to-week basis.
-Just the fact that everyone knows we’re always reviewing our numbers helps to keep people honest…
+When everyone knows we’re always reviewing our numbers, it helps keep people honest…”

 Creating Speed, Accuracy & Cost Control With Purchase Orders

-“The idea is to have the PO’s converted into bills without waiting on incoming paper, or having to nag at vendors to get their bills to us.
-Since the PO’s already have the correct job and cost category, our bookkeepers can just convert them into bills.
-The costs automatically post to the right job and cost category without having to guess or wait on information from management.
-That means that our job-cost reports will immediately be more accurate and up-to-date.
+“The idea is to convert POs into bills without waiting on incoming paper or having to nag vendors for their bills.
+The POs already include the correct job and cost category.
+That means our bookkeepers can just convert the POs into bills.
+The costs automatically post to the right job and cost code without having to guess – or wait on info from management.

-And, if there are differences between the Purchase Orders and incoming bills, it will help us to spot ‘hidden’ change orders so that they get invoiced.
-Controlling both sides – the costs and Change Order income – helps us to hit our gross profit goals.
+And, if there are differences between the Purchase Orders and incoming bills, it also helps us spot ‘hidden’ Change Orders.
+That means the Invoicing for those Change Orders doesn’t get overlooked.
+Controlling both costs and Change Order income helps us to hit our gross profit goals.

 Paul nodded.
 “We’re all in agreement that, although hitting our gross profit targets does NOT guarantee a good net profit, the LACK of a good gross profit will almost certainly guarantee that we’ll be hurting when it comes to having a decent net profit.
-So we’re pushing to have that part of the system rolled out by the end of next quarter.”
+So we’re pushing to have that part of the system finalized by the end of next quarter.”

-the Estimate vs. Actual Report to Improve Gross Profits
+After-the-Fact: Using the Estimate vs. Actual Report to Improve Gross Profits

-“If there are still open Items, we ask accounting to follow up.
-Then we still usually wait a week or so before we do the final review so we can confirm that all the bills have been received and entered.
-We want accurate numbers, but we also need to do the reviews while the job is still fairly fresh.”
+“If there are still open Items, we ask Accounting to follow up.
+Then we still usually wait a week or so before we do the final review.
+That means we can confirm that all the bills have been received and entered.
+We want accurate numbers, but we also need to do the reviews while the job is still relatively fresh.”

 Jenn jumped in.
 “We try to focus on the variances that are large enough to warrant our attention.
-Then we discuss, from a management standpoint, the first obvious question of ‘Did we hit our gross profit target?’
+Then we discuss, from a management standpoint, the first obvious question, ‘Did we hit our gross profit target?’
 We review both the gross profit percentage and dollars.”

-- Which parts of the job didn’t work like we wanted them to?
+- “Which parts of the job didn’t work like we wanted them to?”

-- What can we do in the future to avoid the same situations?
+- “What can we do in the future to avoid the same situations?
 For instance: